-We may not receive full compensation for assistance we provide to local governments to clear land for government land sales authorities, under which we are reimbursed for expenses we incur for land clearance and relocation and we are entitled to a portion of the profit realized by the local government on the land sale.
+We may not receive full compensation for assistance we provide to local governments to clear land for government land sales

+In certain cases where we are interested in acquiring land, we assist local governments in clearing the land and relocating the original residents so that the land is ready for tender, auction and listing-for-sale.
+In such cases, we enter into land clearance agreements with the relevant land authorities, under which we are reimbursed for expenses we incur for land clearance and relocation and we are entitled to a portion of the profit realized by the local government on the land sale.
 However, we do not have the exclusive right to acquire the land use rights.
 We also do not control the timing of the sale of the land use rights in respect of the land that we have cleared, nor do we set the price for which such land use rights are sold.
 Sales of the land use rights are conducted by the relevant local government land authorities, through a bidding, auction or listing-for-sale process.
 We cannot assure you that we will win bids in a timely manner or at all; nor can we assure you that the relevant land authorities will achieve an optimal price for the sale of such land use rights.
 We cannot assure you that we will be reimbursed for the expenses that we incur in connection with such land clearance, nor can we assure you that we will receive any profit from such land use right sales.
 Furthermore, the PRC State Council on January 3, 2008 issued the Notice to Enhance the Economical and Intensive Use of Land (關於促進節約集約用地的通知), which requires the use of a public bidding process in selecting companies to assist the local governments with land clearance work.
 This new requirement may limit our ability to participate in such land clearance work in the future.
 We cannot assure you that the PRC government will not issue any additional laws or regulations revoking the land clearance agreements that we have entered into with the local governments.